Preventive Dentistry — Crookston, MN

 Preventive dental care is essential to helping patients keep their healthiest smiles for life, and the Renu Dental team in Crookston, MN make general and preventive dentistry the top priority for our patients’ treatment planning.
 We recommend patients visit us at least two times each year in keeping with the American Dental Association’s recommendations.
-Whether it’s been six months or six years since your last visit to the dentist, we invite you to start down the path to a healthier smile by contacting our skilled dentistry team to schedule an appointment today.
+Whether it’s been six months or six years since your last visit to the dentist, we invite you to start down the path to a healthier smile by contacting our skilled dentistry team to schedule an appointment today for preventive dentistry in Crookston, MN.
 We welcome Crookston residents as well as patients from Fisher and other nearby communities.

 In the early days of dentistry, patients only visited the dentist in reaction to a toothache or other dental damage, but years of research showed that this reactionary care was inadequate to help patients keep their teeth healthy.
 A group of dental researchers commissioned by the US government determined that keeping two preventive checkups each year was the best way to preserve healthy natural teeth for a lifetime.
 Each six month checkup at Renu Dental has four main parts: